-Finally, to address homelessness in Meriden, the City helped fund the Coalition on Housing and Homelessness and New Opportunities Shelter NOW for services at the homeless shelters.
+Finally, to address homelessness in Meriden, the City continues to work with the Coalition on Housing and Homelessness for services at the homeless shelters.
 These services are designed to help individuals and families find support, social services, medical, job and housing.
-The